ihmcrobotics/ihmcrobotics.github.io/quickstart/02-setup-gradle-project-intellij.md

 ---

-title: Setup GradleProject in your IDE
+title: Setup GradleProject In Your IDE
+full-title: Setup GradleProject In Your IDE
 order: 2
 category: quickStart
 tab: IntelliJ